mariosotil/river-framework/README.md

 ## What is in the ToDo list?

-There are a lot of features that I will add to this framework:
+There are many features that I will add to this framework:

 - Support a query language (SQL++?)
 - Support relations between documents using graphs, 1..\* or \*..\*